scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 been a year.
 Just a couple more days.
 I'll have to be sure to commemerate the date by having all soylent that day!

+### Day 364

+Soylent for lunch today, then had some leftover chicken parmesian for dinner.
+There's still leftovers so I might end up having it tomorrow too.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/